Art (ART)

 Course Rotation: PLV: Spring - Odd years.

-Prerequisites: ART 247 or permission of instructor.
+Prerequisites: ART 247 with minimum grade of C.

 ART 350B Topic: Animators' Studio (3 credits)